Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Algorithms for High-order Clustering

 \section{Algorithms for High-order Clustering}

 We introduce the procedure for high-order clustering in this section.
-The procedure includes two components, High-order Spectral Clustering (HSC) and High-order Lloyd (HLloyd), which will be elaborated in the next two subsections.
+The procedure includes two algorithms, High-order Spectral Clustering (HSC) and High-order Lloyd (HLloyd), which will be elaborated in the next two subsections.